 - We will provide initial PE training to our researchers, responding to the interests and skill gaps of our staff and students.
-This will range from bespoke outreach training, to more generalised media training. - We will highlight opportunities to get involved with existing Centre, Department, University and external PE activities (eg. through The Oxford Trust). - We will develop a funding proposal to compliment a major programme of public engagement activities. - We will provide support for PE funding applications, being developed by WEH researchers through one-to-one sessions and advice, both as part of applications for research grants and for individual PE projects. - We will reward and recognise staff and students that take part in, and especially lead, PE activities.
+This will range from bespoke outreach training, to more generalised media training. - We will highlight opportunities to get involved with existing Centre, Department, University and external PE activities (eg. through The Oxford Trust). - We will develop a funding proposal to compliment a major programme of public engagement activities. - We will provide support for PE funding applications, being developed by WEH reserachers, both as part of applications for research grants and for individual PE projects. - We will reward and recognise staff and students that take part in, and especially lead, PE activities.
 The annual PER Awards at the University provide one such mechanism. - We will map our PE activity throughout the Centre, in order to ensure we are achieving our goals.
-An annual mapping exercise in reference to the IAP2 Public Participation Spectrum guide will ensure our PE capacity is progressing in line with this aim. - A Public Engagement Advisory Group will be established to advise on the development of our public engagement programme and its alignment with our strategic aims.
-First stage development will focus on development of PE plan and capacity building within the centre.
+An annual mapping exercise in reference to the IAP2 Public Participation Spectrum guide will ensure our PE capacity is progressing in line with this aim. - A Public Engagement Advisory Group will be established to advise on the development of our public engagement programme.